 Bank of America Corp.
-(BAC) is seeking to trade bigger blocks of shares for mutual funds and institutional investors by finding new ways to connect orders across the company’s equities-trading desks.
+(BAC:US) is seeking to trade bigger blocks of shares for mutual funds and institutional investors by finding new ways to connect orders across the company’s equities-trading desks.

 The bank will pursue larger transactions through a system of messages indicating buy or sell interest that can be sent among the different groups within the firm and executed instantly, according to Jason Crosby, New York-based managing director and global head of portfolio distribution.
 The tool enables matches for institutions with private clients, the firm’s cash and portfolio trading units, and derivatives desks handling customer orders, he said in an interview.

 Bank of America is focusing on long-term investors as clients expand investments in individual companies relative to exchange-traded funds and index products amid growing confidence in the economic recovery, Crosby said.
 The Dow Jones Industrial Average closed above 14,000 Feb.
 1 for the first time since 2007.
 Fidelity Investments, the second-biggest U.S. mutual-fund company, last year also introduced a product geared toward institutions seeking to buy or sell blocks of shares.

 “The macro events we’ve been living through globally have started to subside,” Crosby said.
 Clients are “looking to single stocks for growth but can’t aggressively go into the market” without driving prices higher or lower by their actions, he said.

 The second-biggest U.S. bank by assets is counting on more stock picking to boost interest in trading blocks on its platform.
 Equities are responding more to company-specific developments such as earnings and merger speculation after being pushed up or down by events from the credit freeze to Europe’s debt crisis to the stalemate in U.S. budget negotiations.